 Piping and Wiring

 All cooling water is pre-piped to common inlet and outlet manifolds.
-Stainless pipe line and brass fittings connect the cooling water supply.
+A stainless pipe line and brass fittings connect the cooling water supply.

 All heaters and thermocouples are pre-wired to terminal strips.
 Wiring enables remote local Emergency Stop buttons.

-Screen Changer
+Screen Changers

 The screen changer allows dirty screen packs to be replaced while the Extruder is stopped.
 The breaker plate generates head pressure at the end of the barrel.